craftcms/docs/docs/3.x/extend/graphql.md

 # Extending GraphQL

-Developers can use Craft’s [GraphQL implementation](../graphql.md) to provide their own GraphQL data and permissions for custom plugins and modules.
+Developers can use Craft’s [GraphQL implementation](../graphql.md) to provide their own GraphQL data and access level for custom plugins and modules.

 If you’ve created a custom element or field type, chances are you’ll want to make its data available via the GraphQL API.